pocesar/angular-errorlookup/README.md

 ![NO NO NO NO!
 HELL NO!](https://i.imgur.com/9utgk.gif)

+This doesn't tie you with a controller or directives, it's an application-wide error messages service!

 **This module aims to provide a D.R.Y. interface for your errors, and.... are you ready for it?**

-Interpolation!
+Interpolation and callbacks!
 Make your errors beautiful and meaningful with magic.
-No more useless boring generic messages like "Please fill this field" for every 350 fields in your forms and copy pasting divs all over the place or making a damn directive that adds them after each of your inputs, and the need to use `$compile`, and all of the haX.
+No more useless boring generic messages like "Please fill this field" for every 350 fields in your forms and copy pasting divs all over the place or making a damn directive that adds them after each of your inputs, and the need to use `$compile`, and all of the haX, like appending divs to DOM without you wanting it to.

 ## Usage